shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### Crude Forging

 When you start, you already have a knack for smithing.
-Your base rate of pay is 10 gold a working day with a tool you are proficient with (a working day is defined as eight hours) 5gp a day for a tool you are not proficient with.
+Your base rate of pay is 10 gold a working day with a tool you are proficient with (a working day is defined as eight hours), and 5gp a day for a tool you are not proficient with.

-### A Blacksmiths Eyes
+### A Blacksmith’s Eyes

 Due to your ability to create, and your history of forging thousands of weapons, your eyes have adapted to spot imperfections in armor.
 As an action, you can point out the weakness of an enemy’s armor.
-By aiming for this weakness, a penalty is induced in accordance with the size of the defect (i.e. a +2 to ac for an easy to hit gap and a +6 for an extremely hard to hit weakness).
+By aiming for this weakness, a penalty is induced in accordance with the size of the defect (i.e. a +2 to AC for an easy-to-hit gap and a +6 for an extremely hard-to-hit weakness).
 The DM has the choice of sharing the penalty with the players.
 By successfully hitting this weak spot, a damage multiplier of 1.5 will occur.
-If you fail to hit this adjusted AC but still pass the original AC of the opponent a multiplier of 0.5 will occur.
+If you fail to hit this adjusted AC but still pass the original AC of the opponent, a multiplier of 0.5 will occur.

-Cannot find weaknesses against opponents with "natural armor."
+This feature cannot find weaknesses against opponents with natural armor.

 ### Blacksmithing Expertise

-At the 2nd level, you begin to develop a greater understanding of the weapons and armor around you.
-By spending 6 hours carefully analyzing the blueprints and the item itself, you develop an understanding of the particular weapon allowing you to wield the weapon with proficiency.
-By keeping the diagrams for yourself, Due to your innate blacksmithing abilities, you can replicate the design of the weapon as long as you have the relevant materials.
+At 2nd level, you begin to develop a greater understanding of the weapons and armor around you.
+By spending 6 hours carefully analyzing the blueprints and the item itself, you develop an understanding of the particular weapon, allowing you to wield the weapon with proficiency.
+By keeping the diagrams for yourself, due to your innate blacksmithing abilities, you can replicate the design of the weapon as long as you have the relevant materials.

 By extension, you have proficiency in all items made by you.

 ### Smith Mastery

-At the 3rd level, your experience has given you a broader perspective of what can be done with smithing.
+At 3rd level, your experience has given you a broader perspective of what can be done with smithing.
 You can choose a style of smithing you wish to master, from Arcane Forge, Metal Master, or Huntsmith.
-Your choice grants you features at the 3rd level, and again at the 7th, 11th and 15th levels.
+Your choice grants you features at 3rd level, and again at 7th, 11th, and 15th levels.
 The features granted by your choice are detailed at the end of this page.

 ### Ability Score Increase

-When you reach 4th level, and again at 8th, 12th, 16th and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As usual, you can't increase an ability score above 20 using this feature.

 ### Extra Attack

-At the 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+At 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Blacksmithing Creations

-At the 6th level, your knowledge of materials and weapon and armor designs have begun to reach an impressive point allowing you to design weapons and armor that would give you various effects.
-For example, cloaks made of chameleon leather, increase deceptions rolls by +1 or spears made by a tiger’s tooth add +1 damage to piercing type actions.
-The effects and possibilities are left to the imaginative power of the blacksmith, and the DM decides whether items are plausible or not.
+At 6th level, your knowledge of materials and weapon and armor designs have begun to reach an impressive point allowing you to design weapons and armor that would give you various effects.
+For example, cloaks made of chameleon leather increase Deception rolls by +1, or spears made by a tiger’s tooth add +1 damage to piercing actions.
+The effects and possibilities are left to the imaginative power of the blacksmith, and the DM decides whether the item is plausible or not.

 ### Long Hours

-At the 9th level, you begin to feel your best when working at the forge.
+At 9th level, you begin to feel your best when working at the forge.
 When you are at a blacksmith forge, you can work for any number of hours in a day without feeling exhausted.
-The effects of this feature only work if all you do is smithing during a the day besides eating.
-In addition, any items you make are worth twice as much.
+The effects of this feature only work if all you do is smithing during this day besides eating.
+In addition, any items you make during this day are worth twice as much.

 ### Advanced Forging

-At the 10th level, you have become more adept at your smithing.
-With the help of magicians present, you have developed the ability to infuse items forged by you with magical powers.
-Through this, spells of effects can be infused into the item.
+At 10th level, you have become more adept at your smithing.
+With the help of a magician present, you have developed the ability to infuse items forged by you with magical powers.
+Through this, spells or effects can be infused into the item.

-The cost of said creations is based on the power, rarity and overall usefulness of the item and is left to the DM's discretion.
+The cost of said creation is based on the power, rarity, and overall usefulness of the item and is left to the DM's discretion.

-The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by the Magician Level x 1/4 rounded down. your base rate of pay is 20 gold a working day with a tool you are proficient with or half that with tools you are not proficient with
+The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by the Magician’s Level divided by four, rounded down.

+Your base rate of pay is 20 gold per working day with a tool you are proficient with or half that much with tools you are not proficient with.

 ### Advanced Improvement

-At the 11th level, your skills for improving equipment have grown profoundly.
-When you own any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +1, or the armor’s AC by +1.
+At 11th level, your skills for improving equipment have grown profoundly.
+When you forge any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +1 or the armor’s AC by +1.
 The effects of this feature do not stack.
 You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.

-At the 13th level, your skills for improving equipment have grown even more profound.
-When you own any weapon, any armor, or any piece of ammunition, you can increase the weapon's attack bonus by +2, or the armor’s AC by +2.
+At 13th level, your skills for improving equipment have grown even more profound.
+When you forge any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +2 or the armor’s AC by +2.
 The effects of this feature do not stack.
 You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.

-At the 17th level, your skills for improving equipment have grown even more.
-When you have any weapon, any armor, or any piece of ammunition, you can increase the weapon's attack bonus by +3, or the armor’s AC by +3.
+At 17th level, your skills for improving equipment have grown even more.
+When you forge any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +3 or the armor’s AC by +3.
 The effects of this feature do not stack.
 You must be at a blacksmith's forge, or have smithing tools and any type of forge, to make use of this feature.

-At the 20th level, your skills for improving equipment have grown even more.
-When you own any weapon, any armor, or any piece of ammunition, you can increase the weapon's attack bonus by +4, or the armor’s AC by +4.
+At 20th level, your skills for improving equipment have grown even more.
+When you forge any weapon, armor, or piece of ammunition, you can increase the weapon's attack bonus by +4 or the armor’s AC by +4.
 The effects of this feature now last for two days.
 The effects of this feature do not stack when used on the same equipment twice.
 You must be at a blacksmith's forge to make use of this feature.
 The time for improving equipment is 15 minutes.

 ### Experienced Smith

-At the 14th level, you have become very proficient at your smithing.
-You no longer need magicians present in order to imbue any effects you have previously learned.
+At 14th level, you have become very proficient at your smithing.
+You no longer need a magician present in order to imbue any effects you have previously learned.

-The cost of said creations is based on the item's power, rarity, and overall usefulness and is left to the DM's discretion.
+The cost of said creation is based on the item's power, rarity, and overall usefulness and is left to the DM's discretion.

-The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by your level x 1/2 rounded down.
-Your base rate of pay is 40 gold a working day with a tool you are proficient with or half that with tools you are not proficient with.
+The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by your level divided by two, rounded down.
+Your base rate of pay is 40 gold per working day with a tool you are proficient with or half that much with tools you are not proficient with.

 ### Guild Master

-At level 16°, your fame travels the world, causing many of the merchants and blacksmiths to take an interest in his items and forging techniques, almost an admiration/respect/envy.
+At 16th level, your fame travels the world, causing many of the merchants and blacksmiths to take an interest in your items and forging techniques, in admiration, respect, or envy.

-Every time you buy new resources for you, some events are unlocked for your interpretation and the shopkeeper's opinion about you, as well as some discounts, paying the products with some kind of service (related to the forge) or having to price absurdities for the simplest products.
+Every time you buy new resources for yourself, some events are unlocked for you depending on the shopkeeper's opinion about you, as well as some discounts, paying for products with some kind of service (related to the forge), or being able to set absurd prices for the simplest products.

 ### Masterful Forging

-At the 18th level, you have become a master of your craft.
+At 18th level, you have become a master of your craft.
 You no longer need magicians present in order to imbue any effects you have previously learned.

-The cost of said creations is based on the item's power, rarity, and overall usefulness and is left to the DM's discretion.
+The cost of said creation is based on the item's power, rarity, and overall usefulness and is left to the DM's discretion.

 The spells infused into the item no longer have a certain amount of uses before needing to be re-infused with magical power.
-Your base rate of pay is 80 gold a working day with a tool you are proficient with or half that with tools you are not proficient with.
+Your base rate of pay is 80 gold per working day with a tool you are proficient with or half that much with tools you are not proficient with.

 ### My Magnum Opus

-At the 18th level, your years of honing your craft have led you to create a masterpiece so great it will eclipse all your other work for the rest of time.
+At 18th level, your years of honing your craft have led you to create a masterpiece so great that it will eclipse all your other work for the rest of time.

 You can work with your DM to determine the type of item and its effects.